rahulc29/eopl/docs/RECURSION.md

+---
+title: "Design Doc - Recursion"
+toc: true
+header-includes: \usepackage{amsmath}
+---

+# A cute sounding but essentially meaningless quote

-> In order to understand unbounded recursion, one must understand unbounded recursion.
+> _In order to understand unbounded recursion, one must understand unbounded recursion._

 # Recursion is nameless